-I'd always known that figs were beloved fruits of the ancients.
+I’d always known that figs were beloved fruits of the ancients.
 They sang and wrote poetry about figs. Figs glowed as symbols of the good life in their literature.
 It was the first plant mentioned in the Bible.
-And don't forget: Buddha done got enlightened while meditating underneath a fig tree.
-(Take that, Newton!)
+And don’t forget: Buddha finally achieved enlightened while meditating underneath a fig tree.

-Then I met fresh figs, which were a revelation.
-Juicy, fleshy, tender-skinned and scented like musky vanilla and honey with hints of grass... the fresh fig gave me a new outlook on why this fruit was so cherished in the ancient world.
+Then I met the really nice fresh figs, which were a revelation.
+Juicy, fleshy, tender-skinned and scented like musky vanilla and honey with hints of grass… the fresh fig gave me a new outlook on why this fruit was so cherished in the ancient world.

 Later still, I discovered that dried figs came in various incarnations.
-At my favorite little shop of delights, The Sweet Life, the Turkish ones tend to be brunette, chewy and covered with a sugary sap.
+At my favorite little shop of nuts and dried fruits, the Turkish ones tend to be brunette, chewy and covered with a sugary sap.
+Persian figs are small, pale, firm and less sweet.
 The dried California are blonder, fatter and more supple.
-(Read into that whatever you like.)

-I was inspired by one I saw on the FreshDirect recipe page, but it was missing by the time I went back to find it, so I improvised a fig cake based on a recipe I found at Baby Rambutan's site.
+My officemate, Ryn, loves figs, so naturally, her birthday required a fig cake.
+I was inspired by one I saw I read online, but it was missing by the time I went back to find it, so I improvised a fig cake, and it turned out really well.

-It so happened that I wanted a cake that was not terribly sweet.
+I wanted a cake that was not terribly sweet.
 Since fig preserves are already quite rich, I just skipped the sugar altogether.
-That makes this cake a nice option for breakfasting/brunching.
+That makes this cake a good option for breakfasting/brunching.

-That said, I think most people are looking for a little more decadence in their cakes, so I'd recommend 1/2 cup to 1 cup of sugar, depending on your preference or audience.
+That said, a lot of people like their cake sweeter, so if you’d like a little more decadence in your cake, so I’d recommend 1/2 cup of sugar, depending on your preference and audience.

 Moist & Sticky Fig Cake

 1/2 cup sugar (omit if you want a less-sweet cake) 1 tsp baking soda